alansouzaj/elasticdump/README.md

 # elasticdump
-Script that copy elastic indices from a cluster to another
+Script that copy elastic indices from a cluster to another.
+Must have docker installed.